"Sympathy for the Devil"

 appropriate reaction but for some reason I think it's hysterical.

-Monica and Tess line dancing sent my memory reeling back to the line
+Monica and Tess line dancing sent my memory reeling back to the

 dancing craze.
-Everyone I knew, myself included, could dance to
+Everyone I knew, myself included, could dance

 "Achy, Breaky Heart."
 It was the country Macarena.